VesnaBozic/flask-mongoDb-app/README.md

  **__name__** variable passed to the Flask class is a Python predefind variable and it configures FLask in the correct way.
 This is needed so that Flask knows where to look for resources such as templates and static files.

+## ROUTING

+Modern web applications use meaningful URLs to help users.
+Users are more likely to like a page and come back if the page uses a meaningful URL they can remember and use to directly visit a page.

 **the routes** are the different URLs that the application implements

  In Flask, handlers for the application routes are written as Python functions, called **view functions**